HingeAssembler/HINGE-analyses/README.md

 ###Requirements

-The following software needs to be installed
+The following software needs to be installed (and can be installed using apt-get).

 ```
 build-essential